Moving to Denmark

 When we asked expats and global nomads about the quality of medical care in Denmark, they replied:

 "Denmark has a comprehensive healthcare system that provides high-quality medical services to its citizens.
 The country has a universal healthcare system that is funded by taxes and provides free access to medical care for all citizens.
 The healthcare system is managed by the Ministry of Health and is divided into three levels: primary care, secondary care, and tertiary care.
 Primary care is provided by general practitioners and is the first point of contact for most medical issues.
 Secondary care is provided by specialists and hospitals, while tertiary care is provided by highly specialized medical centers.
-Denmark also has a well-developed network of pharmacies and laboratories that provide access to medications and diagnostic tests," commented one expat who moved to Denmark.
+Denmark also has a well-developed network of pharmacies and laboratories that provide access to medications and diagnostic tests," wrote one expat living in Denmark.

 About the Author

-Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
 Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.

-Denmark Forum Denmark Forum
+Denmark Forum

 Talk with other digital nomads and expats in Denmark on our Denmark forum - meet people, get advice and help others.